gz/autoperf/README.md

 ```

 Event correlation for the `autoperf profile sleep 2` command
-above looks like this (every dot represents the correlation between two
+above looks like this (every dot represents the correlation of the timeseries
-measured performance events, on a Skylake machine which had
+between two measured performance events, this is from a Skylake machine with
-around 1.7k non-zero event measurement):
+around 1700 non-zero event measurement):
 ![Correlation Heatmap](/doc/correlation_heatmap.png)

 You can look at individual events too: